Incoming Student Resources

 Incoming students are encouraged to apply for housing as early as possible.
-The priority deadline for housing is detailed on the First Year Housing website, and students are encouraged to apply now.
+The priority deadline for housing is detailed on the First Year Housing website, but we encourage students to apply now.
 Collegium V students that have been assigned on-campus housing will automatically be placed into Honors Housing which is located in Residence Hall South.
 If you would like to live in a Living Learning Community, you may opt out of Honors Housing.
 All Collegium V students are welcome to attend CV events in Residence Hall South.

 Please note that all completed housing applications received prior to the priority deadline will be considered based on the date of the application.
 After the priority deadline, consideration will be given based on the date of application and proximity to campus.
 While incoming Collegium V students are automatically placed into Honors Housing, space is limited and students should apply early.
 Please visit the First Year Housing website for more information about applying for on-campus housing.